 Dove is the faithful Companion of Sophia, the Goddess of Wisdom, and of Jesus’ beloved friend, the Medicine Woman Mary Magdalene.
 And, she is the sacred Bird of Kwan Yin – the great Mother of Compassion who is revered by our relatives from the East, the Yellow Quadrant of the Medicine Wheel.

 So, here within this little bird we have reflected the most fundamental aspects of being human: ground-level living, family and community, divine compassion, and wisdom in a world that is often harsh and cruel.

 As my relationship with Pigeon has grown over the past two years, these generous birds have given me many priceless gifts.
 They have given me dozens of their beautiful feathers and introduced me to the study of Bird Shamanism and Feather Medicine – which are Indigenous healing practices known and taught by Traditional Medicine People for hundreds of thousands of years.
 And, Pigeon showed me in the dream-time that the Ancestors have given me permission to wear Sacred Feathers in my hair.
-James explained to me that dreaming of wearing feathers in our hair means the Ancestors are bestowing us with this great honor.
+James explained to me that dreaming of wearing feathers in our hair means the Ancestors and our Bird relatives are bestowing us with this great honor.